Quinnipiac University

 Part of our mission is to develop responsible, empathetic citizens who are invested in global issues and cultures as well as opportunities in the international community.
 To that end, we provide meaningful learning experiences for students, faculty, staff and alumni.

 We celebrate the fact that the world is comprised of people with many different identities, cultures, belief systems and levels of ability.
-Across the globe, QU is working closely with partnering institutions to encourage all students to participate in education abroad programs.
+Across the globe, Quinnipiac is working closely with partnering institutions to encourage all students to participate in education abroad programs.

 Many of these opportunities are structured as interprofessional education with students and faculty from various schools and disciplines.
 Information sessions are typically offered at the beginning of each semester.